KVG College of Engineering: Admission

 Students are admitted to undergraduate courses on basis of their merit in the Karnataka CET test, or in the COMED-K undergraduate test.
 Students are also admitted through a management quota, which places no merit requirement; students are directly admitted to a course upon the orders of the college management (in this case, the managing trust).
 There is a lateral entry scheme in place, by which students holding diploma degrees can enter directly to the second year of study in engineering.
 Students, upon graduating, receive a Bachelor of Engineering.
 The total undergraduate strength allotted to the college is 240 per year.

 Students are admitted to postgraduate courses on basis of their GATE test scores, as well as on their Post Graduate Karnataka CET scores.
-Students, upon graduating receive a Master of Technology, Master of Computer Applications or a Master of Business Administration degree.
+Students, upon graduating receive a Master of Technology(MTech), Master of Business Administration(MBA) degree.
 The total postgraduate strength allotted to the college is 160.